Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Troup County Courthouse

-West Point Lake is primarily within two counties in Georgia: Troup County and Heard County.
+West Point Lake is primarily located in two counties in Georgia: Troup County and Heard County.
 There is a portion of West Point Lake in Alabama as well.
 The majority of West Point is within Troup County.
-If you have been arrested for Boating Under the Influence on West Point Lake within Troup County, you will be taken to the Troup County Jail and your Troup County BUI case will be prosecuted in Troup County State Court, located in the Troup County Courthouse.
-The state court judge in Troup County State Court that will likely preside over your Troup County Boating Under the Influence case is Judge Jeannette Little.
+Suppose you have been arrested for Boating Under the Influence on West Point Lake within Troup County.
+In that case, you will be taken to the Troup County Jail, and your Troup County BUI case will be prosecuted in the Troup County State Court, located in the Troup County Courthouse.
+Judge Wesley Leonard is the state court judge in Troup County State Court that will likely preside over your Troup County Boating Under the Influence case.
 The Solicitor General (elected prosecutor) is Sandra Taylor

 Lake Jackson BUI